Ask for a care and support assessment

 If your situation is likely to change over the next few weeks, we will put services in place to help you until you can do as much as you can for yourself.
 For example, you may have had a fall, or been in hospital for a while, and need more help for a short time until you can manage for yourself.

 Care that is provided for a short time until your condition stabilises is called intermediate care.
-This could be support at home from our STAR (Short Term Assessment and Reablement) or Fast Response services.
+This could be support at home from our STAR (Short Term Assessment and Reablement) service.
 Or it could be health services such as occupational therapy and help with confidence and mobility.

 Support for longer

 If your situation is not likely to change for some time, we will start to work with you to find out in much more detail how best to meet your needs and how much you will have to pay.

 For most people, this means an assessment for a personal budget.
 A personal budget is the amount of money that we can pay you towards the cost of your care and support.